nsaliu/laravel-uri/README.md

 $uri->getAuthority();
 ```

-Results in: ```jhon:doe@test.com:80```
+Return ```jhon:doe@test.com:80```

 ### getAuthorityWithPort

-Return the authority part of the URI with the port too, even if it's the default.
+Get the authority part of the URI with the port too, even if it's the default for the scheme.

 ```
 $uri = new Uri();